-You must comply with the following three requirements, or your application will be screened out and will not be reviewed: 1) use of the SF-424 Application form; Budget Information form SF-424A; Project/Performance Site Location(s) form; Disclosure of Lobbying Activities, if applicable; and Checklist.
+Failure to adhere to these requirements may affect the ability of your application to be funded.
+1) use of the SF-424 Application form; Budget Information form SF-424A; Project/Performance Site Location(s) form; Disclosure of Lobbying Activities, if applicable; and Checklist.
 2) application submission requirements in Section IV-3 of this document; and 3) formatting requirements provided in Appendix A of this document.